 g) A different mutation results in the substitution of the T/A base pair at position 30 (shown in bold and underlined) with a G/C base pair.
 How would this mutation affect the sequence of the protein that is produced?
-The codon UAU encoded Tyr, but now it is UAG, a stop codon.
-The protein is truncated.

 h) A third mutation occurs which results in the substitution of the C/G base pair at position 42 (shown in bold italics) to a T/A base pair.
 How would this mutation affect the sequence of the protein that is produced?
-The codon AAC which encoded Asn, now is AAU, which also encodes Asn.
-The protein is unchanged.